[1] 1 2 3 4

 R data structures are containers for data elements:

 Vectors are the heart of R; it is a vectorised language.
-An R Vector
+An R Vector is:

 A collection of elements of the same type.